 Our half acre cutting garden, named in memory of a beloved farm dog, features 200 varieties of flowers in a multitude of colors and forms.
 The first of the elegant and unusual varieties begin blooming in July and the show continues through hard frost, usually in October.
 We employ integrated pest management (IPM) techniques, encourage natural pest predators, and use–when necessary–organic pesticides.
-The flower garden opens with blueberry season in July.
+The flower garden opens with blueberry season on Sunday, July 7, 2019.

 A walk in the garden makes a great outing for all ages.
 Come and enjoy the flowers along with their many pollinators.
 Visitors are welcome to pick their own flowers or choose pre-made bouquets in the Farmstand.
 Gift certificates in any amount are available.